By reza_rahman on Jan 05, 2016

-I started the conference with our flagship talk for this year titled "What's Coming in Java EE 8".
-The talk covers the possibilities for Java EE 8 such as HTTP 2/Servlet 4, Server-Sent Events (SSE), a new standard action-oriented web framework, security simplification, even better JSON support, CDI 2, platform-wide CDI alignment, more pruning, JCache, JMS.next() and Java SE 8 alignment.
+Despite being later in the day the talk was packed.
+I finished the conference with "What's Coming in Java EE 8".
+The talk covers the possibilities for Java EE 8 such as HTTP 2/Servlet 4, a new standard action-oriented web framework, security simplification, even better JSON support, CDI 2, more pruning, JMS.next(), JAX-RS.next() and Java SE 8 alignment.
 I also cover Adopt-a-JSR.
 The slides for the talk are here (click here if you can't see the embedded slide deck):

-All in all this was a great first Devoxx Poland and another productive as well as fun trip to the country.
+All in all this was a great first Java Day Mexico for me as well as a fun trip to the country.